-Chairman and Chief Development Officer of Arista Networks
+Chairman and Chief Development Officer

 Andreas Bechtolsheim is Chairman and Chief Development Officer of Arista Networks.
 Andy cofounded Arista Networks to deliver scalable and robust cloud networking solutions for very large-scale data centers and high-performance computing environments.